liferay/liferay-docs/userGuide/en/chapters/15-management.markdown

 -->
 This chapter covers the following topics:

--   Using the control panel to manage users, organizations, sites, user groups, roles and teams
+-   Using the control panel to manage users, organizations, user groups, and roles

 -   Using the control panel to manage password policies, authentication settings, and global user settings